 Of course, I chose to be blind and accepted the situation as they were for the sake of it.
 I tried to enjoy their company, although, in the back of my mind, I knew it was a one-sided affection, full of distrust and hypervigilance.
 In my heart, I wanted to be truly connected with people for who I was, and not for what I was.

 I Tried To Please You, But I Couldn’t Do It Any Longer.

 It hurts me until now that I have to admit with you today, that I am indeed a people-pleaser to fill that void.
 And by showing you what I have achieved, my trophies, and my knowledge of writing, I can build a strong rapport with you.

-It didn’t take long before I started to receive countless messages showing support in what I do and how they see me as an epitome of a “successful writer.”
-While it’s going on, I was scared that I would end up in the same situation again as I was years ago.
+It didn’t take long before I started to receive countless messages showing support for what I do and how they see me as an epitome of a “successful writer.”
+While it was going on, I was scared that I would end up in the same situation again as I was years ago.

 Little did the other writers know how terrible I have been feeling over the years, as I keep losing the Midas touch I once possessed, unable to write a single word.

 It’s disheartening, at the same, concerning.
 And I often feel uncomfortable whenever I have to create a series of white lies to others for the sake of creating an image of myself the way people expect me to be.

 It’s Been Seven Years of Shutting Myself Off As A Writer.

 It’s been seven years.
 It’s been seven years of neglecting my creative side for the sake of writing for others and perfecting content writing in the way I see right, which is, in most cases, the best solution to increase my funds in my bank account.